 You can use all one color, make a pattern, or get as creative as you wish!

-This duct tape craft is perfect for carrying on that hiking trip, giving you a clean, dry place to sit when you need a rest.
+This duct tape sit upon is perfect for carrying on that hiking trip, giving you a clean, dry place to sit when you need a rest.

-And, that sit-upon makes a great seat for reading time, too!
+That comfy sit upon craft makes a great seat for reading time, too.

 Other posts you may like:

 - Duct Tape Water Bottle Holder